NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation

-\textbf{Linear probing assumption.} We evaluate embedding quality using linear probing, a widely adopted practice in representation learning \citep{Ziping2021} to focus on embeddings without fine-tuning encoder backbones.
-While non-linear probing (e.g., small MLP heads) can in principle capture richer structures, it risks compensating for poor embedding quality~\cite{plachouras2025unifiedrepresentation}.
-Our experiments in \cref{subfig:decoder_size} and \cref{sec:ablations_and_ext} demonstrate: Replacing linear probing by small, non-linear decoders yields only marginal gains for top-performing embeddings, while providing larger improvements for weaker ones.
-Further, non-linear probing substantially increases computational cost.
-Thus, linear probing remains an (energy-)efficient and reliable measure of how much semantically relevant information is directly accessible from an embedding space.
-Linear probing efficiency enabled \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench at the 2025 CVPR EARTHVISION data challenge} to run over 400 submissions within minutes on commodity hardware.
+Our experiments in \cref{subfig:decoder_size} and with additional details in the supplementary material show that replacing linear probes by small, non-linear decoders yields only marginal gains for top-performing embeddings, while providing larger improvements for weaker ones, at substantially higher computational cost.
+Linear probing remains an efficient and reliable measure of how much semantically relevant information is directly accessible from an embedding space.
+Its efficiency enabled \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench at the EV challenge} to run over 400 submissions within minutes on commodity hardware.